Baazigar007/Smart-Traffic-Light/index.md

 - [x] __Max Waiting time__ i.e The maximum waiting time for any side is 180 seconds or 3 minutes.

-- [x] __Few Car case__ i.e If a side has very less number of cars eg. 3 then the corresponding side will turn to green instead of making those few cars wait for 180 seconds at max .
+- [x] __Few Car case__ i.e If a side has  very less number of cars for eg. 3 then the corresponding side will turn to green instead of making those few cars wait for 180 seconds at max .

 - [x] __Single sided case__ i.e In a situation there is just one sided traffic flow and all the other sides of the intersection are empty then complete preference will be given to the corresponding side.**This is very useful in situations like evacuation**